SalesforceDevelopersJapan/lightning-connect-tutorial/enable-chatter-salesforce1.md

 ## Step 2: View External Data in Salesforce1

 1. Start the Salesforce1 mobile app.
-You can run Salesforce1 on your mobile device ([get the app](http://www.salesforce.com/mobile)), in the [Salesforce1 Simulator Chrome App](https://chrome.google.com/webstore/detail/salesforce1-simulator/cknbjckicenodbiaejbmkjhldffonggp), or by opening a new browser window with the URL `https://instance.salesforce.com/one/one.app`, where `instance` is the Salesforce instance of your Developer Edition - for example, na15.
+You can run Salesforce1 on your mobile device ([get the app](http://www.salesforce.com/mobile)), in the [Salesforce1 Simulator Chrome App](https://chrome.google.com/webstore/detail/salesforce1-simulator/cknbjckicenodbiaejbmkjhldffonggp), or by opening a new browser window with the URL [https://login.salesforce.com/one/one.app](https://login.salesforce.com/one/one.app) (login with your Developer Edition username and password if necessary).

 1. Click the **navigation icon** (top left) to open the navigation menu.
 You should see Accounts and Orders at the top of the Recent list.
+If they are not at the top, then click **Show More** to show all the objects in the Recent list.

 	![](images/s1-nav-menu.png)

 1. Click **Orders** to see a list of recent orders.

+	> In addition to the external object that you have configured, there is a standard object with the same name, Orders.
+If you click Orders and see no recent records, look for the other Orders object.

 	![](images/s1-recent-orders.png)